It taught me things that I was not aware that a peer mentor had to do... It is an in-depth study of what becoming a peer mentor means.

 Overview

 This 8-hour course is offered in an online, asynchronous format throughout the year.
-The topics are aligned with the College Reading and Language Association’s recommendations under their Level 1 mentor training certification.
+The topics are aligned with the College Reading and Language Association’s recommendations under their Level 1 mentor training certification (not affiliated).
 After completing this course, students will be able to articulate and perform the basic skills of peer mentoring.

 The online course is completed in 14 short learning modules and includes reading, activities, scenario practice, quizzes and a video bank to introduce knowledge and skills in each of the following competency areas: